yuma-sudo/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hi there!
 I'm currently a 3rd year PhD student at the [MIT Operations Research Center](https://orc.mit.edu/), advised by Professor [Dimitris Bertsimas](https://mitsloan.mit.edu/faculty/directory/dimitris-bertsimas).
 My research focuses on the use of machine learning and optimization to solve challenges in healthcare systems.
-I developed prescriptive methods for oncology prevention and treatments, integrated pipelines for multi-modal clinical data fusion, as well as predictive methods for radiology, oncology, and trauma predictions.
+I developed prescriptive methods for oncology prevention and treatment, integrated pipelines for multi-modal clinical data fusion, as well as predictive methods for radiology, oncology, and trauma predictions.